slackapi/slack-github-action/README.md

 - The default event [context][event-context] with a [payload][event-payload]
   matching the GitHub event.
-- A custom JSON payload with optional [variables][variables] provided in the GitHub Action step.
+- A custom payload with optional [variables][variables] provided in the GitHub Action step.

 These input options are valid for all techniques, but some techniques require specific constraints with certain requirements for valid inputs.